 Look Up the Price for Scrap Steel

-Even a car that’s a train wreck beyond a men’s college dorm bathroom can get sold off for scrap metal by the lowliest of junk cars Houston junkyard.
+Even a car that’s a train wreck beyond a men’s college dorm bathroom can get sold off for scrap metal by the lowliest of junk cars in Houston junkyards.
 Find out what automotive scrap steel goes for per ton.
 Most cars are about 50% steel by weight.
 So cut your car’s weight in half and multiply that by the steel price.

 Negotiating a fair price for your junk car is all about knowledge.
 You must know what parts are still okay, what they go for, or just the price of steel.
 Having that knowledge positions you to get a fair price.
 Or sell as is to IBJV, contact us today.